Bosch-0/Project-Muggle/README.md

 > Design Systems—also known as 'pattern libraries' or 'component  libraries'—promote quality, consistent UX design across products; and  expedite the work of designers, developers, and anyone else working on a  website, application, or any digital design.

 Project Muggle will initially establish two Figma native design systems for Bitcoin Core.
 One for the [GUI](https://www.figma.com/file/0oqnohjahRtprjRyaetDOL/GUI-Design-System?node-id=1830%3A608) and one for [bitcoincore.org](https://www.figma.com/file/k30cNrPIUybQ8rpvuDF60Q/Website-Design-System?node-id=6%3A0).
 These two files will be hosted by the [BitcoinCore Figma account](https://www.figma.com/@BitcoinCore).
-Having a design system will be assist in on-boarding new designers and will significantly speed up the developing, contributing and testing of designs.
+Having a design system will be assist with on-boarding new designers and will significantly speed up the developing, contributing and testing of designs.

 Two will exist initially due to the constraints of the Qt widgets framework currently used by the GUI which uses native OS styling making a custom design system challenging.
 The GUI design system will be built around these constraints while the bitcoincore.org design system will introduce a whole new custom look and feel.
 It's likely the GUI will transition to using the more flexible Qt framework QML (discussions currently underway) in the near future of which the design system built for bitcoincore.org will be applied to a new custom QML based design.

 To see how designers will work with these design systems a [README](https://www.figma.com/file/0oqnohjahRtprjRyaetDOL/?node-id=271%3A527) at the start of each design system outlining workflows has been included.